alex031029/JavaTest/README.md

-# Java Test
+# Test Repository

-I am a beginner of Java language.
-This repo contains a mess of beginner level code I wrote in Java.
+Some test code and memos are stored here.